learn-co-curriculum/jsfunc-mode-intro-to-fn-expr-and-arrow-fn/README.md

 }
 ```

-But JavaScript has two other ways to write functions that are common in
+But JavaScript has two other ways to write functions: the _function expression_
-iteration and in writing event-handling code ("on click of this button, do
-that").
-This lesson will teach those styles before you learn advanced iteration
-or event creation so that the syntax doesn't get in our way.
+and the _arrow function_.
+None of these is more correct or better than others.

 ## Objectives